tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_review_processes.md

 Although this passage describes business documents ("six-pagers" as they're called), the same document review culture exists for technical documentation as well.
 People don't often feel expected to read documents outside of meetings.
 It's not the corporate culture.
 If you want someone to review something, you set up a meeting and give them time to read the document.

 Part of me dislikes this approach because it suggests that people are too lazy/busy to read anything on their own time, and you're limited to what people can read in 20 minutes (six pages, more or less).
-But if you're struggling to get people read something, this approach works (for about 6 pages).
+But if you're struggling to get people to read something, this approach works (for about 6 pages).
 If you have 75 pages to review, you could break up the document review into a series of meetings.

 After people finish 20 or so minutes of reading, devote the rest of the meeting to collecting their feedback.
 You can start with any overall comments and then proceed page by page.

 {: .tip}
 The more executive the reviewer (e.g., Level 7 or higher), the more they tend to want to control the meeting and discussion.
 If I notice this alpha behavior, I usually let the person lead out the discussion rather than forcing them down a predefined path of review topics &mdash; assuming the discussion stays focused on documentation.

 If you have so many reviewers in different time zones and with different schedules that a focused meeting for the doc review isn't feasible, or if the documentation is too long to review in one sitting, and you dread setting up 5 meetings to review it, then you can try to encourage the review outside of a meeting.
 However, you need to set a deadline for collecting feedback.
 There must be a due date to kick people into action.
-About the worst thing you can do is send a blanket email to a group asking them to review a lengthy document, without any due dates or obligations to follow up.
+About the worst thing you can do is send a blanket email to a group asking them to review a lengthy document, without any due dates or commitments to follow up.

-## Meeting 4: Widening the circle
+## Meeting 4: Review with field engineers

-After the product team has reviewed and approved the documentation, incorporate the changes and kick the document up to the next level of review: the field engineers.
+After the product team has reviewed and approved the documentation, incorporate the changes and widen the circle to include the next level of reviewers: the field engineers.
 The "field engineer" role varies from company to company, but if you're working in developer docs, you probably know which role interfaces with the partners or third-party developers.
 Who can represent the partner/customer?
 Who works with partners/customers on a regular basis to implement the company's products?
 Maybe it's an evangelist, a sales engineer, solutions architect, customer experience, technical integrator, etc. Find these people (you should probably already be working with them) and set up a doc review meeting.

 In the doc review, you can start by talking through the documentation at a high-level.
 Then follow the same pattern as before with dedicated meetings to read and review the documentation.
 Or if it's not feasible to read the documentation during the meeting, assign them the review as homework with a follow-up due date for feedback.
 If these field engineers will be guiding partners with this documentation, they are intrinsically motivated to make sure the docs are accurate, clear, and complete; otherwise, customers/partners will ping them with questions and issues.

 To collect feedback from field engineers, try putting your docs on the same collaborative platform for collecting feedback that your company has already established.
 For example, in many companies, teams use Salesforce Quip or Google Docs.
 Both are highly similar, as these tools allow you to annotate text and make comments in the margins, and then reply to the comments.
 Commenters get notified about replies, and so on.
 Collaborative tools invite more of a discussion around content, not just a static/individual reading experience.
-If you can put your docs in a collaborative space, this is ideal.
+If you can write and edit your docs in a collaborative space, this is ideal.

 However, suppose your docs aren't already in a collaborative space (e.g., maybe they're already in your authoring system because the project involves a high degree of integration that isn't feasible to do last minute by copying and pasting from Quip or Google Docs).
 In this case, you could create a blank page in Quip or Google Docs and invite people to list out questions and issues there, with their initials before their comment.
 This works well because many times comments apply to the documentation as a whole, or are topics not answered in the documentation.